jduncan017/se_project_react/README.md

 - Add a default clothing example for when a user first signs up
 - Verify Password by asking user to enter it twice for signup and update profile
-- Display server errors like "invalid username & password" or "username already exists" in modals
 - Move the header profile section to sidebar in profile view
 - Add the ability to edit clothes
 - Add the ability to select more than one temperature for cltohing Items